Guerrilla Warfare: The Romans' Greatest Strategic Challenge

 Guerrilla fighters depend on surprise.
 To rob them of that advantage, Roman commanders elevated reconnaissance to a central role.
 Legates frequently dispatched exploratores (scouts) and speculatores (spies) to map out terrain, monitor hostile movements, and identify potential ambush sites.
 Julius Caesar’s Commentaries on the Gallic War detail how he used scouts and local collaborators to track Gallic raiders who melted into forests.
 In Britain, the general Agricola employed similar tactics against the Caledonians, using his fleet to scout coastal routes and deny the enemy sanctuary.

 Reconnaissance was not only external.
-Legions were trained to march in a formation that allowed for rapid deployment—typically a cohort-based column with cavalry screening ahead and on the flanks.
+Legions were trained to march in formations that allowed for rapid deployment—typically a cohort-based column with cavalry screening ahead and on the flanks.
 This reduced the shock of a sudden attack and gave officers time to form battle lines.
 The use of signal fires and relay stations along roads also hastened communication, allowing commanders to concentrate forces against raids before they could disperse.
+In later centuries, the agentes in rebus (imperial couriers) and the frumentarii (originally grain-supply officers, later used as secret police and intelligence agents) formalized the gathering of political and military information across the empire.

 The Roman army was famous for its ability to build fortified castra (camps) at the end of each day's march, even in hostile territory.
 In guerrilla warfare, these camps were invaluable.
 They provided a secure base from which to conduct patrols and punitive expeditions, and they protected supplies from raiders.
 The regular construction of camps also allowed Romans to control key terrain: passes, river crossings, and mountain roads could be fortified, denying guerrillas freedom of movement.
 This strategy evolved into the Roman frontier system (limes), where a series of forts, watchtowers, and palisades barred infiltration, particularly along the Rhine and Danube.